How to Sell Your House (in 2022)

 Is Your Local House Market Slowing Down?

 Some of the telltale signs of a slowing property market in your local area include:

 - Fewer properties updated as SOLD Subject to Contract (STC) on the main portals (you can also check the date they initially went to market);

-- Tools like the Property Log Chrome extension (for Rightmove) and our own local house market insights pointing to downward/slower price trends;
+- Tools like the Property Log Chrome extension (for Rightmove) in addition to our own speed of house sale and asking vs. sold house price tools;

 - Estate agents sounding negative about the market or saying that ‘everything’s fine’ when they have lots of unsold properties on their books;